Human Resource Services

 Telework arrangements do not change salaries, benefits, job responsibilities, leave policies, or other basic terms of employment.

 The employee is covered by workers' compensation for job-related injuries that occur in the course and scope of employment while teleworking.
 When the home is the designated workplace, workers' compensation does not apply to non-job related injuries that occur in the home.

 An employee whose work is principally localized in another state may require workers' compensation coverage specific to that location.
 Contact Human Resource Services for assistance.

-For information regarding general liability and automobile liability insurance issues relating to telework contact the Office of Risk Management.
+For information regarding general liability and automobile liability insurance issues relating to telework contact Risk Management Services.